 1) On your keyboard, press the Windows logo key and I at the same time to open Windows Settings.
 Then click System.

 2) Select Notifications & actions on the left side of the pane.
 Then scroll down a little bit on the right side pane to turn off the feature Get tips, tricks, and suggestions as you use Windows.

-See if this annoying issue reappears after you turn off Windows Notification.
-If not, the 100% CPU usage issue is resolved.
+See if the CPU 100% usage issue reappears after you turn off Windows Notification.
+If not, you’ve resolved this issue!